 We accept credit cards as a method of payment at all of our restaurants.
+In addition, we offer secure web-based credit card payment options utilizing QR codes and Text to Pay.
 In an effort to provide the best security to our customers' credit card information, we utilize P2Pe solution, an encryption platform, to ensure that no credit card data is stored in our internal systems.
 We also use equipment that can process smart payment cards, commonly referred to as EMV (Europay, Mastercard and Visa) for credit card processing.
 In addition, we deployed industry-leading switching and firewall protection at all company owned internet connections.
 This allowed us to increase our visibility into the use of our private network, and enhanced our ability to detect malicious or improper digital activity.
 We also periodically assess our networks for vulnerability.